Welcome to Sacred Heart College Kyneton.

 Peita strongly believes in advocating for the wellbeing of staff in their demanding work as educators, whilst also ensuring accountability of compliance and expectations.
 In her role as Director of Staff, Peita is determined to foster a culture of collegiality and excellence.
 She looks forward to applying her knowledge and experience to assist the staff at Sacred Heart College to continue to build their capacity in pedagogy and leadership.

-Matthew is a new member of staff in 2021.
-Through 2019 and 2020 Matt was the Finance Manager at the Yarra Plenty Regional Library Corporation, prior to which he was the School Accountant at the Knox School in Wantirna, and the Finance and Project Manager at Plenty Valley International Montessori School in St Helena.
+Matthew joined Sacred Heart College in January 2021.
+Matthew came to the school with more than a decade of experience in the education and learning space.
+Matthew’s previous roles include Finance Manager at the Yarra Plenty Regional Library Corporation, School Accountant at the Knox School in Wantirna, and the Finance and Project Manager at Plenty Valley International Montessori School in St Helena.